 5. Eliminate high-interest debt

 Before you can start funneling cash into your retirement accounts, you must eliminate your high-interest credit card debt.

-While the interest your 401(k) gains can vary significantly based on market conditions, financial experts consider 5-8% to be the average annual return.
-Now, compare that to the average credit card interest rate of 19.02% for new accounts and 15.10% for existing credit card accounts, and you can see how paying off this debt is vital in skyrocketing your net worth and building your retirement savings.
+Now, compare that to the average credit card interest rate of 16.17% (as of Q1 2022), and you can see how paying off this debt is vital to increasing your retirement savings.

-In the debt avalanche method, you pay off your debt with the highest interest and balance first, then work your way down.
-In the debt snowball process, you pay off your lowest balances first and work upward from there.
+Debt avalanche: With the debt avalanche method, you pay off your debt with the highest interest and balance first, then work your way down.
+It may take longer to get your first debt paid off, but you will save in interest in the long run.

 6. Roll extra cash into retirement accounts

-There are many retirement accounts you can opt into, and each one has its benefits and caveats.
-Most workers are familiar with employer-sponsored 401(k) accounts.
-These accounts not only have the benefit of being funded with pretax dollars, but many employers also provide contribution matches that are basically free money.
-This free money can lead to big jumps in your 401(k) balance.
+401(k): Most workers are familiar with employer-sponsored 401(k) accounts.
+These accounts not only benefit from being funded with pretax dollars, but many employers also provide contribution matches that are basically free money.
+This “free money“ can lead to big jumps in your 401(k) balance.

-In 2020, the IRS lets you contribute up to $19,500 to your 401(k) and $6,000 to your IRA.
-You’ll want to hit these IRS maximums to reach the retirement savings you need as quickly as possible.
+In 2022, the IRS will let you contribute up to $20,500 to your 401(k) and $6,000 to your IRA.
+You’ll want to try to hit these IRS maximums to reach the retirement savings you need as quickly as possible.

 Execute your early retirement plan

 With a firm plan now in place, it’s time to execute.
 Depending on your comfort level with finances, you may be ready to dive right into the first step toward early retirement.
 If you’re still unsure if this is your path, your first stop may be to a financial planner to see your options.